mjj209/cf-for-k8s/docs/deploy.md

    ```console
    $ copy sample-cf-install-values.yml /tmp/cf-values.yml
    ```
    2. Open the `cf-values.yml` file and follow the instructions to update the configuration.
-At minimum you should provide 3 required configuration values.
+At minimum you should provide values for 3 required field.

    | Field  |  Details |
    | ------------- | ------------- |